Hands-on Gear Review

 The 62 series comes with six profiles that allow you to customize the display for various activities.
 For example, you can have four data fields for biking and two for hiking.
 You could track up (map orients in the direction the GPS is pointed or traveling) for hiking and north up (north is at the top) for kayaking.
 Or you could have a specific profile that displays certain maps or custom maps, such as Yosemite National Park trails on top of aerial imagery.

-Navigating with the 62 series, and all newer Garmin devices, is super easy and better than with DeLorme or Magellan devices.
+Navigating with the 62 series, and all newer Garmin devices, is super easy and better than with DeLorme, Rand McNally, and Magellan devices.
 Standard navigation creates a trail estimate as the crow flies.
 Garmin, however, automatically creates waypoints in high and low points when you select a track (EveryTrail is a good starting point for free trail track downloads).
 This gives you a more accurate distance estimate.
 When navigating Garmin units can display the distance to the next waypoint and the distance to the destination (most other devices only display distance to destination).
 Navigating with Garmin is easier and more accurate than with other manufacturers.

 Models 62s and up have tri-axial compasses which provides an accurate reading even when the unit is not level.
 Compared to a dual-axis compass, this is much easier to navigate while moving (you donít have to hold it perfectly level).
 Recalibrate the compass after replacing the batteries.